uttamkn/deftree.nvim/README.md

 # deftree.nvim

-A Neovim plugin to track and explore your ‘go to definitions’ in a tree view.
+A Neovim plugin to visualize class inheritance and function calls in a tree view.